aice09/personal-website/_posts/2025-02-23-dine-together-nft-calculator.md

 That's the real lesson.
 A "throwaway" side project for a game you're playing casually isn't throwaway at all.
 Even if the game itself doesn't last, the muscle you build solving real — if small — problems sticks with you long after the thing you built it for is gone.

-## Still up, if you're curious

-The calculator is still live at [dinetogether-calc.vercel.app](https://dinetogether-calc.vercel.app) — a small time capsule of a game that's mostly gone now, and proof that the best lessons sometimes come from the projects you never expected to matter.
+The calculator is available at [dinetogether-calc.vercel.app](https://dinetogether-calc.vercel.app) and the [Official Dine Substack Newsletter](https://dinetogether.substack.com/p/getting-started) — a small time capsule of a game that's mostly gone now, and proof that the best lessons sometimes come from the projects you never expected to matter.